 Just like any skill, it takes time to learn how to sight read.
 One of the most important steps you can take to improve your sight-reading skills is committing to regular practice.
 Always start your practice session with a piece that isn’t too challenging.
 After you’ve warmed up, you can move on to more complex pieces.
 Don’t become despondent if you’re not grasping the technique right away, just keep practicing!
 Remember, you don’t have to practice for hours at a time.
 Just fifteen minutes of practice a day can lead to amazing improvements in your sight-reading skills.
 The key is consistency.

 ven the greatest concert pianists make mistakes every now and then.
 But have you ever seen a professional pianist stop and start again?
 When sight reading, it’s important that you do not stop playing, even if you’ve made a mistake.
 By stopping and trying to fix your mistake, you’ll only get even more behind and confused.
 In an audition or exam, you’ll almost certainly be marked down for stopping.
 It’s much better to keep on playing.
 As your sight-reading skills progress, you’ll naturally find yourself making fewer mistakes.

 Anyone can become a great sight reader with enough commitment, but tweaking the way you practice can help you master the skill sooner.

 Using a metronome is a great idea to help improve your skills.
 The constant beat will help you stay in time, even if you make a mistake.
 Always ensure you’re practicing using a variety of pieces.
 Challenge yourself by using a range of different genres.

 Perform with Grace

 At The Pianoforte, we believe anyone can become a master pianist with the right instrument.
-We’ve been Sydney’s leading experts for the last thirty years, and with three stores open seven days a week, it’s easy to contact us or pop-in for a visit.
+We’ve been Sydney’s leading experts for the last thirty years, and with convenient store locations in Sydney, it’s easy to contact us or pop-in for a visit.
 Call us in: